University of Leeds: Rankings and reputation

-Leeds was ranked joint 20th (along with the University of Exeter) amongst multi-faculty institutions in the UK for the quality (GPA) of its research and 8th for its Research Power (the grade point average score of a university, multiplied by the full-time equivalent number of researchers submitted) in the 2021 Research Excellence Framework.
+In the 2021 Research Excellence Framework, Leeds was ranked joint 20th (along with the University of Exeter) amongst multi-faculty institutions in the UK for the quality (GPA) of its research and 8th for its Research Power (the grade point average score of a university, multiplied by the full-time equivalent number of researchers submitted).

 Between 2014 and 2015, Leeds was ranked as the 10th most targeted British university by graduate employers, a two place decrease from 8th position in the previous 2014 rankings.

-The 2021 the Times Higher Education World University Rankings ranked Leeds as 153rd in the world.
-The university ranks 84th in the world in the CWTS Leiden Ranking.
+Internally, the 2021 Times Higher Education World University Rankings ranked Leeds as 153rd in the world and the 2020 CWTS Leiden Ranking ranked Leeds 84th.
 Leeds is ranked 86th in the world (and 13th in the UK) in the 2023 QS World University Rankings.
 Leeds has also been named University of the Year 2017 by The Times and The Sunday Times' Good University Guide.
 In 2019, it ranked 150th among the universities around the world by SCImago Institutions Rankings.

 In 2009, the university was awarded the Queen's Anniversary Prize for services to engineering and technology.